ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

 :   Transition time of smoothing filter which applies to internal envelope.
 The value of `Attack` also adds to the latency.

-    For the sound with sharp transitions, like drums, recommend to set `Attack` under 0.02 seconds.
-This 0.02 seconds comes from a psychoacoustic effect called [temporal masking](https://web.archive.org/web/20210624083625/http://ccrma.stanford.edu:80/~bosse/proj/node21.html).
+    For the sound with sharp transitions like drums, recommend to set `Attack` under 0.02 seconds.
+This value, 0.02 seconds, is based on a psychoacoustic effect called [temporal masking](https://web.archive.org/web/20210624083625/http://ccrma.stanford.edu:80/~bosse/proj/node21.html).

 Release \[s\]

 :   Smoothness to reset internal envelope to neutral position.

     Internally, the inverse value of `Release` is used as cutoff frequency.
-This means that the indicated value is not exact.
-For usual case, recommend to set the sum of `Release` and `Sustain` under 0.2 seconds.
-This is based on temporal masking.
+This means that the value of `Release` is not exact.
+Because of temporal masking, setting the sum of `Release` and `Sustain` under 0.2 seconds is recommended.

 Sustain \[s\]

 :   Additional peak hold time for the internal envelope.

     `Sustain` causes more ducking when applied to sounds like drums.
-For sounds like distorted guitar or sustaining synthesizer, `Sustain` might sounds cleaner than `Release`, because it works similar to auto-gain.
-Note that the sustain on limiter envelope doesn't match the curve of temporal masking.
+For sounds like distorted guitar or sustaining synthesizer, `Sustain` might sound cleaner than `Release`, because it works similar to auto-gain.
+Note that when sustain is longer, it deviates from the curve of temporal masking.

 Stereo Link